- M.S., University of Alaska Fairbanks

 - Biogeochemical Circulation Ocean Modeling (BioCOM)

-- 2016-Present: Long-term trends in water clarity in the Chesapeake Bay.
+- 2016-2021: Long-term trends in water clarity in the Chesapeake Bay from cruise observations and satellite remote sensing.
 VIMS.

 - 2013-2015: Marine particle dynamics in the Gulf of Alaska.
 University of Alaska Fairbanks.
 Link to News Story

 - 2013: Investigating the effects of ocean acidification on Olympia oyster (Ostrea lurida) shell geochemistry.
 Bowdoin College, Brunswick, Maine.